Skip to main content

 screen -r llm

-Step 2: Modify Pipeline Parameters Modify parameters as follows:
+Step 2: Modify Pipeline Parameters Modify parameters:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/parameters/vanilla_llm_parameter.yaml